-The workshop will be audio and video recorded using Microsoft Teams.
+The online workshops will be audio and video recorded.
+This recording will be completed over Microsoft Teams.
 The video file will be saved on the secure University of Oxford network drive in a password protected file, where only the research team can access it.
 It will be kept for five years along with the research data.
 A backup recording will be made with an encrypted digital recorder.
 This will be kept only until the video recording is checked.
-A company which hosts online meetings will be used.
-If anybody needs a translator, a company which provides translation will be used.
+If any participants need a translator, a company which provides translation will be used.
 Before the workshop, both companies will sign a contract to say that they will maintain participant confidentiality.